sharnovanash/cryptotracker/README.md

 How It Works:

-1) tracker_engine.py: Connects to Coinbase market data, downloads and processes live price information, performs risk and statistical calculations
+1) tracker_engine.py: Connects to Coinbase market data, downloads and processes live price information, performs risk and statistical calculations.
-2) app.py: Converts engine outputs into interactive charts and displays data
+2) app.py: Converts engine outputs into interactive charts and displays data,

 Run:
 1) Clone